 - Invoices from Shopify.

-- Invoices for app subscriptions such as Mailchimp, or any Shopify apps that charge a recurring fee.
+- Invoices for app subscriptions.
+Shopify apps that may be needed to run the store can sometimes charge a monthly fee.

 - Cost of goods.
 The seller should provide you with information about the cost of the goods sold by the business.